 Our offer to you

-To support the grid-scale energy market, DNV GL published its recommended practice GRIDSTOR which can be used as basis for certification and aims to accelerate safe and sound implementation of grid-connected energy storage by presenting a guideline for safety, operation and performance of electrical energy storage systems.
-As a result of this, DNV GL offers a verification and certification service during all stages of energy storage projects.
+To support the grid-scale energy market, DNV published its recommended practice GRIDSTOR which can be used as basis for certification and aims to accelerate safe and sound implementation of grid-connected energy storage by presenting a guideline for safety, operation and performance of electrical energy storage systems.
+As a result of this, DNV offers a verification and certification service during all stages of energy storage projects.
 This service is in line with the GRIDSTOR Recommended Practice, combining existing standards and providing extra requirements where necessary.

 We recommend a two-phase approach to meet certification needs.

 The purpose is to identify and process key elements for system certification, such as system components and structure, risks and mitigation measures, (partially) applicable standards.
 The result of this phase is a Certification Plan, a clear description of which actions are required to achieve certification of specifically customer’s energy storage system, for selected subsystems or components and based on selected (parts of) existing standards or detailed requirements devised in the project.

 The certification activities described in the Certification Plan are carried out with the scope of Component/Type or Project Certification, in this way proving system quality and mitigating its relevant risks which were identified in phase 1.
 Upon successful completion, a corresponding Certificate is issued.

 - Provide confidence to your end users and investors

 - Prove and quality and safety